Heart of the City (comic strip): Style

-For the first 20 years of publication, as is typical of the comic strip format, characters do not age but the world around them is shown to change.
-For example, Dean was seen preparing and reacting to each of the Star Wars prequel films without aging.
-Likewise, every year Heart and her friends are seen getting a new teacher when school began in fall but without advancing a grade.
-In the early 2000s (Post 2003, pre 2005), Heart is second grade; however, in a 2009 September strip, Dean claims there is nothing better than a fourth grader at a first grade table, hinting they may be fourth grade.
-In September 2014, Heart is shown attending school (along with her friends Dean and Kat); the characters are a little bit older.

-The majority of the strip is devoted to one-shot jokes regarding Heart's obsession with Hollywood and any current fads, Addy's money problems, or just typical childhood situations.
-Sometimes the strip will also feature ongoing storylines lasting for weeks or even months.
-Perhaps the most frequent of these ongoing stories are the flashback tales, usually told by Mrs. Angelini but occasionally by other characters.

-On some occasions (holidays like Christmas and Memorial Day) the regular series will be interrupted by a single-panel strip featuring a symbolic quote and/or artwork.
-During early November 2007 a two-week strip was rerun, featuring Heart interviewing an elderly neighbor, Mr. Nussbaum, who along with his sister were survivors of Kristallnacht.

-In the strip for April 6, 2020, Tatulli acknowledged the Coronavirus pandemic and its "social distancing" mandates (in the form of wearing Star Wars helmets to the grocery store), one of the first daily comic strips to do so.
+In the strip for April 6, 2020, Tatulli acknowledged the COVID-19 pandemic and its "social distancing" mandates (in the form of wearing Star Wars helmets to the grocery store), one of the first daily comic strips to do so.

 On April 27, 2020, Mark Tatulli handed over the strip to a new artist, Christina "Steenz" Stewart.
 Their first strip, appearing that day, established that Heart and Dean were now in middle school.

 Upcoming animated series

 On July 18, 2022, it was announced that Heart of the City would be adapted as an animated series.
 The series will be a co-production between Andrews McMeel Publishing and Canadian animation Slap Happy Cartoons.
 The series will use designs from the Steenz run of the strip.